Art, Museums

 Paris Decorative art arch

 In 1890, Gustave Caillebotte painted “The River Bank at Petit-Gennevilliers and the Seine” (above) as a decorative piece for the apartment of his younger brother, Martial.
 Caillebotte and Claude Monet, both avid gardeners, were the best of friends.
 Shortly after Caillebotte’s death in 1894, Monet received a painting of chrysanthemums from Caillebotte; and Monet wrote the following words to describe his good friend: “If he had lived instead of dying prematurely, he would have enjoyed the same upturn in fortunes as we did, for he was full of talent.”
-In 1897, Monet paid tribute to Caillebotte by painting a thicket of chrysanthemums (below), without a traditional sense of perspective, composed of a sophisticated arrangement of colors.
+In 1897, Monet paid tribute to Caillebotte by painting a thicket of chrysanthemums (below) composed of a sophisticated arrangement of colors, without a traditional sense of perspective.

 Monet chrisantemas2 Paris